 ICS I-300: Intermediate ICS for Expanding Incidents

-This 2 day course is designed to enable you to operate efficiently using the ICS in a supervisory role on expanding incidents.
+This three day course is designed to enable you to operate efficiently using the ICS in a supervisory role on expanding incidents.

 - Prerequisites: ICS I-100 Incident Command System and ICS I-200 Basic ICS for Single Resources and Initial Action